Gold Coast (British colony): Colonial administration

 Many chiefs and elders came to regard themselves as a ruling aristocracy.
 Their councils were generally led by government commissioners, who often rewarded the chiefs with honours, decorations, and knighthoods.
 Indirect rule tended to preserve traditional forms and sources of power, however, and it failed to provide meaningful opportunities for the growing number of educated young men anxious to find a niche in their country's development.
 Other groups were dissatisfied because there was not sufficient co-operation between the councils and the central government and because some felt that the local authorities were too dominated by the British district commissioners.

 In 1925, provincial councils of chiefs were established in all three territories of the colony, partly to give the chiefs a colony-wide function.
 This move was followed in 1927 by the promulgation of the Native Administration Ordinance, which replaced an 1883 arrangement that had placed chiefs in the Gold Coast Colony under British supervision.
 The purpose was to clarify and to regulate the powers and areas of jurisdiction of chiefs and councils.
 Councils were given specific responsibilities over disputed elections and the unseating of chiefs; the procedure for the election of chiefs was set forth; and judicial powers were defined and delegated.
 Councils were entrusted with the role of defining customary law in their areas (the government had to approve their decisions), and the provincial councils were empowered to become tribunals to decide matters of customary law when the dispute lay between chiefs in different hierarchies.
 Until 1939, when the Native Treasuries Ordinance was passed, however, there was no provision for local budgets.
 In 1935, the Native Authorities Ordinance combined the central colonial government and the local authorities into a single governing system.
 New native authorities, appointed by the governor, were given wide powers of local government under the supervision of the central government's provincial commissioners, who assured that their policies would be those of the central government.

-In the year 1948 native Ghanaians decided to fight for their independence.
+In 1948, native Ghanaians decided to fight for their independence.

 The provincial councils and moves to strengthen them were not popular.
 Even by British standards, the chiefs were not given enough power to be effective instruments of indirect rule.
 Some Ghanaians believed that the reforms, by increasing the power of the chiefs at the expense of local initiative, permitted the colonial government to avoid movement toward any form of popular participation in the colony's government.